10 International University Application Tips for U.S. Students

 2. Understand Visa and Immigration Regulations

 Securing a student visa is an important step when studying abroad, as some places will not let you in without one!
 Make sure that you familiarize yourself with the visa requirements of your destination country well in advance.
 This means understanding what’s necessary for proof of admission, financial stability, and other biometric data collection details.
-This part in particular is best not left for last, as we’d hate for you to gain acceptance to the school of your dreams, and not be able to attend because the proper paperwork wasn’t filled out.
+This part, in particular, is best not left for last, as we’d hate for you to gain acceptance to the school of your dreams and not be able to attend because the proper paperwork wasn’t filled out.

 3. Assess Your Language Skills